apfreeman/Unit-19-Cryptocurrency-Wallet/README.md

  I then navigated to the Transactions section of Ganache.

-* Screenshot of your address balance and history on Ganache.
+* Screenshot of my address balance and history on Ganache.

 ![Step4a](https://github.com/apfreeman/Unit-19-Cryptocurrency-Wallet/blob/main/Images/address_balance.PNG?raw=true)